 After completing each step above, you can now clearly articulate how the individual features of your offering deliver benefits for your user personas and, more importantly, how these benefits can transform the users’ lives.

-The final step is to put yourself in the shoes of your ideal customer and completed the following sentences…
+The final step is to put yourself in the shoes of your ideal customer and complete the following sentences…

 - Feature – “With [feature X]”